posthtml/posthtml/README.md

 [![Coverage][cover]][cover-badge]
 [![Chat][chat]][chat-badge]

-PostHTML is a tool for transforming HTML/XML with JS plugins.
-PostHTML itself is very small.
-It includes only a HTML parser, a HTML node tree API and a node tree stringifier.

-All HTML transformations are made by plugins.
-And these plugins are just small plain JS functions, which receive a HTML node tree, transform it, and return a modified tree.
+Posthtml is a tool for transforming HTML with javascript plugins.
+Posthtml parses input html into an [abstract syntax tree](#posthtml-ast) (AST).
+Plugins receive the AST, can transform it as they wish, and return it to be passed to the next plugin.
+When all plugins have finished, posthtml transforms the AST into a javascript function which, when called, will produce a string of html.

 ## Installation